Facebook

 See Registering a Business Name.

-Limited Company (Click here for our complimentary company formation offer)
+Limited Company (Click here for company formation form)

 A limited company is a legal entity separate to yourself and shareholders liabilities are limited to the amount of share they subscribe.
 With a limited company if you are setting up in business on your own, you will need to find another person to act as a director although you can own 100% of the shares in the company yourself (single member company).
 Make sure that you and the other director(s) know what they are getting into as they have legal rights and obligations as the director of a company.
 See 4 Things Every Director Should Know.